IBM-Watson/wex-appbuilder-sample-proxy/readme.md

 2. The proxy enables client-side interaction with external services via Ajax calls in the browser.
 Modern browser security prevents cross site Ajax requests due to the same-origin policy.

-[Watson Explorer Application Builder 11 and later includes a feature called Endpoints](http://www-01.ibm.com/support/knowledgecenter/SS8NLW_11.0.0/com.ibm.swg.im.infosphere.dataexpl.appbuilder.doc/c_de-ab-devapp-endpoints.html) which serves this purpose.
-A proxy application like this one would not be needed if you are using version 11 of the software or later.
+[Watson Explorer Application Builder 11 and later includes a feature called Endpoints](http://www-01.ibm.com/support/knowledgecenter/SS8NLW_11.0.0/com.ibm.swg.im.infosphere.dataexpl.appbuilder.doc/c_de-ab-devapp-endpoints.html) which serves this purpose.  **A proxy application like this one is not be needed if you are using version 11 of the software or later.**

 # Installing the Sample Proxy